jessicarush/javascript-notes/document_object_model.md

 section.querySelector('.js-whatever');
 ```

-Note that the `querySelector` method lets you select pretty much anything, including attributes, for example this selects an element with the attribute `type="submit"`:
+Note that the `querySelector` methods let you select pretty much anything, including attributes, for example this selects an element with the attribute `type="submit"`:

 ```javascript
 const submitBtn = document.querySelector('[type="submit"]');